olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_21.md

 ## Description

-In this problem we are given a map of a garden containing garden plots, rocks, and a starting position (that is a garden plot).
+In this problem we are given a map of a garden containing garden plots, rocks, and a starting position.
 Each step from the starting position can be in any of the cardinal directions onto adjacent garden plots.

 ## Part 1